Who is the world's best men's mixed martial artist, regardless of weight class? My latest top-10 rankings are listed below.

 UFC 211 brought Junior dos Santos, the previous man to defeat Miocic (back in 2014).
 It resulted in another first-round knockout.
 That's five knockouts in a row for Cleveland's own.
 Dominant heavyweight champ?
 Could it be?

 Woodley finally put Stephen Thompson in the rearview mirror in March by earning a majority decision in their welterweight title fight.
 The fight was slow, and it won't turn Woodley into a superstar, but it kept the belt in his possession.
 Over the course of two fights, he spent 10 rounds in the Octagon with an unorthodox striker and emerged the champ.

 Holloway starched his division's greatest champion in his own backyard at UFC 212 and asserted himself as the new king of 145 pounds.
 Are we living in the "Blessed Era"?

 Nurmagomedov has had some difficulty staying healthy, but when active, he has done nothing but win.
 His style appears to be kryptonite for any fighter out there, and he's fast closing in on a UFC title.

-Garbrandt's rise has been nothing if not meteoric.
-And he's out-performing high expectations.
-A prospect versus prospect bout with Thomas Almeida?
-Garbrandt finishes it in the first round.
-A UFC title fight against the best bantamweight of all time in Cruz?
-Garbrandt schools him.
-This keeps up, we'll have a crossover star on our hands.
+Garbrandt's rise has been nothing if not meteoric, and he's outperforming high expectations.
+A prospect-versus-prospect bout with Thomas Almeida?
+Garbrandt finished it in the first round.
+A UFC title fight against Cruz, the best bantamweight of all time?
+Garbrandt schooled him.
+If this keeps up, we'll have a crossover star on our hands.